 These overlapped details can be finished three different methods and notions:

 - Self made knit binding

-Drapy soft knits are best for the Namaste.
+Drapy soft knits are best for the Tranquil collection.
 I would not use heavy structured cotton, French terry or Ponte roma.

 I chose a black rayon spandex with white polka dots and because I didn’t have fold over elastic or pico trim, I made red binding with scraps of rayon spandex.
 The trio of black, white & red is a classic favorite of mine.
 Envisioning the final look was VERY EXCITING!